sailfish009/openstructure/modules/mol/base/doc/mol.rst

-:mod:`mol` -- Molecular structures and surfaces
+:mod:`~ost.mol` -- Molecular structures and surfaces
 ================================================================================

-.. module:: mol
+.. module:: ost.mol
    :synopsis: Contains classes and functions to deal with molecular structures
               and surfaces